Allan Lane

-Allan "Rocky" Lane (born Harry Leonard Albershardt; September 22, 1909 - October 27, 1973) was an American studio leading man and the star of many cowboy B-movies in the 1940s and 1950s.
+Allan "Rocky" Lane (born Harry Leonard Albershardt; September 22, 1909 - October 27, 1973) was an American actor.
+He was the star of many cowboy B-movies in the 1940s and 1950s.
 He appeared in more than 125 films and TV shows in a career lasting from 1929 to 1966.
-He is best known for his portrayal of Red Ryder and for being the voice of the talking horse on the television series Mister Ed, beginning in 1961.
+He is best known for his portrayal of Red Ryder and for being the voice of the talking horse on the television series Mister Ed, from 1961 to 1966.

 Biography

 Lane was born Harry Leonard Albershardt or Albershart (sources differ) in Mishawaka, Indiana to Linnie Anne and William H. Albershardt.
 He grew up in Grand Rapids, Michigan.

 Lane had been a photographer, model and stage actor by age 20.
 He played varsity sports, baseball, football and basketball at the University of Notre Dame but dropped out to pursue his interests in acting.

 Film career

 Lane's first film role for Fox was as a romantic lead opposite June Collyer in the 1929 release, Not Quite Decent (now a lost film).
 He made several other films at Fox but jumped ship to Warner Bros.